-The period of low interest rates continued in Europe and the USA in 2019, and also at the beginning of the current fiscal year.
-Worries about a deterioration in the economic climate resulted in a number of central banks renewing or extending the easing of their monetary policy.
-Interest rates are still close to or at historic lows.
-There is currently no end to the period of low interest rates in sight, not least because concerns about a trade dispute between the USA and its trading partners have not yet been fully eliminated.
+The period of low interest rates continued in Europe, the USA and numerous other economies in 2020, and also at the beginning of the current fiscal year.
+The outbreak of the pandemic in the spring of 2020 led to economic setbacks, to which central banks around the globe responded by further loosening monetary policy.
+Interest rates are still at historic lows.
+There is currently no end to the period of low interest rates in sight.